asyxui/PTDenoising/README.md

 ```
 --tune optimizes the hyperparameters before training, this takes a long time.
 The params that I trained and used are available in /src/config/best_hyperparams.json.
 These parameters are automatically used if you don't add --tune.

 📝 Note: Your graphics card might not have enough RAM to use these parameters.
-If the script appears to hang without generating epochs (but still using all of your gpu), you should reduce the parameters batch_size and base_channels.
+If the script appears to hang without generating epochs for more than 10 minutes (but still using all of your gpu), you should reduce the parameters batch_size and base_channels.

 To test the model on the test dataset use:
 ```sh